 Every fall, I make a big batch of Pumpkin Spice blend.
 The original owner of the blend that I use is the Pioneer Woman, so you know this stuff is good!
 I make a lot of recipe with those flavours, so I tend to make a double batch.

 I encourage you to make these Pumpkin Spice Molasses Tea Biscuits as soon as you can.
-I also encourage you to try smearing them with butter.
+Oh, also, try smearing them with butter.
 (Oh, I wish I could go back and eat one of these fresh from mom’s oven with a nice helping of Eversweet butter!)
 If you’re not a tea drinker, a coffee will do just fine.
 I swear, you’ll love the aromatic rustic flavours so much, you just might eat two!

-Now, if I were to join you, in true Newfoundland tradition – especially in our home – molasses tea biscuits were often served with a slice of cheddar cheese as well.
+In true Newfoundland fashion, especially in our home, tea biscuits were often served with a slice of cheddar cheese as well.
 Weird, yes, but tradition nonetheless!
 I have to go now, Dear Reader, I’m feeling a bit hungry.
 Bye!

 Pumpkin Spice Molasses Tea Biscuits